Conference of the Birds (Dave Holland album): Reception

 The Penguin Guide to Jazz selected the album as part of its "Core Collection," and gave it a rating of four stars (of a possible four).

-Jazz critic Michael G. Nastos called the album "[Holland]'s finest hour" and "definitive progressive music."
-Steve Huey, writing for Allmusic, calls Conference of the Birds "one of the all-time avant-garde jazz classics, incorporating a wide spectrum of '60s innovations....
+In the All Music Guide to Jazz, jazz critic Michael G. Nastos called the album Holland's "finest hour" and "definitive progressive music."
+Steve Huey of AllMusic called Conference of the Birds "one of the all-time avant-garde jazz classics, incorporating a wide spectrum of '60s innovations...
 This album is a basic requirement for any avant-garde jazz collection, and it's also one of the most varied and accessible introductions to the style one could hope for."

-The Rolling Stone Jazz Record Guide said the album "only gets more impressive as time passes".
+The Rolling Stone Jazz Record Guide said the album "only gets more impressive as time passes."